 Key Experiences for Career Development as a Behavior Therapist

-An online Master of Science (MS) in Applied Behavior Analysis (ABA) gives students a solid grounding in theory and practice built on scientific principles.
+An masters in Applied Behavior online gives students a solid grounding in theory and practice built on scientific principles.
 Graduates learn critical methods of dealing with patients through behavioral assessment and intervention, as well as the ethics and values associated with being a behavior therapist.
 Behavior therapists who understand concepts like how to evaluate treatment regimens and how to deal with radical behavior are well suited to learn and grow within the field.

 After completing the degree, graduates may qualify to sit for the Behavior Analyst Certification Board® certification exam, further improving their professional prospects.